Jinzulen/TenorJS/README.md

 ### 6. Developer's Notes
 - This library is the product of sheer boredom and curiosity, it is released as-is without any guarantees of any kind on my part.
 I am not responsible for what anyone does with it.
+- If you've made something cool using TenorJS, then feel free to get in touch and I'll include a type of "Integrations" section in this README to give it a spotlight and highlight it to everyone.

 ### 7. TO-DO List
 1. Caching.